 - w.
 Linked Report The ability to create drill downs can be added by linking reports.
 Linked reports are only available for HTML output. - x.
 Cross Tab Wizard Crosstabs allow the report to expand both horizontally and vertically based on data values and displays summary information where each column and row meets.
-A CrossTab consists of three parts: Row Headers, Column Headers and Tabulation Data.
-Additional settings for CrossTabs can be found in the CrossTab Options Menu.
-See Section on the Cross Tab Wizard for more specific information. - y.
+A CrossTab consists of three parts: Row Headers, Column Headers, and Tabulation Data.
+Additional settings for CrossTabs can be found in the CrossTab Options menu.
+See New CrossTab Wizard for more specific information. - y.
 Chart Wizard You may display a chart in a report to give a visual interpretation of the data.
-To insert a chart, select a cell and then click the Insert Chart button.
+To insert a chart, select a cell and then click Insert Chart.
 The Chart Wizard appears.
 The Chart Wizard has four tabs: Type, Data, Appearance, and Size and Preview. - z.
 Gauge Wizard You may display a gauge in a report to give a visual interpretation of the data.
-To insert a gauge, select a cell and then click the Insert Gauge button.
+To insert a gauge, select a cell and then click Insert Gauge.
 The Wizard appears with two tabs: Appearance and Data. - aa.
-Run Report Displays report in Report Viewer mode.
+Run Report Displays the report in Report Viewer mode.